pneff93/cfk-clients-oauth/README.md

 * [Quickstart: Create an Azure container registry using the Azure portal](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-cli)

-To use the Producer application in the AKS cluster, we need to build and push an image to the Azure Container Registry (ACR) and integrate it with the AKS cluster.
+To deploy the Producer application in the AKS cluster, we need to build and push an image to the Azure Container Registry (ACR) and integrate it with the AKS cluster.